-The maximum ambient RF level at any ground level location within 1,000 feet due to the proposed AT&T operation is calculated to be $0.003\,\mathrm{mW/cm^2}$, which is 0.30% of the applicable public limit.
-The maximum calculated level at a height corresponding to a second floor elevation is 0.67% of the public limit.
-The maximum contribution from the second site 1,800 feet to the east would be less than 0.003% of the public limit anywhere within 1,000 feet of the proposed site.
-It should be noted that these results include several "worst-case" assumptions and therefore are expected to overstate actual power density levels.
+The maximum ambient RF level at any ground level location within 1,000 feet due to the proposed AT&T operation is calculated to be 0.00079 mW/cm2, which is 0.079% of the applicable public limit.
+It should be noted that this result includes several "worst-case" assumptions and therefore is expected to overstate actual power density levels.
 Figure 3 attached provides the specific data required under Santa Cruz County Code Section 13.10.659(g)(2)(ix), for reporting the analysis of RF exposure conditions.

-No Recommended Mitigation Measures
+Recommended Mitigation Measures